tbenade/wercker-devcenter/source/articles/languages/python.md

           echo "pip version $(pip --version) running"
 ```

 At the top you see the 'box' definition that states we want the 'wercker/python' box.
-This box includes Python version 2.7.3.
+This box includes **Python version 2.7.3**.
 If you want to run any other version of Python feel free to fork this [box definition](https://github.com/wercker/box-python).

 Next, there is a 'build' clause, this defines your build pipeline on wercker.
 There are two types of build steps: